 The elderly are particularly at risk for flail chest and suffer more from the complications.
 Children rarely develop flail chest because of the elasticity of their chest wall.
 If a child does develop this condition it is a marker for a significant amount of trauma and should warrant extra care in the evaluation.

 Mechanical ventilation should be avoided when possible in favor of non-invasive positive pressure ventilation.

 Data indicate that flail chest when associated with other organ injury has a mortality rate of 5-10%.
 Complications that may occur include ARDs, sepsis, respiratory failure, and pneumonia.
 Overall, patients who do not require mechanical ventilation have better outcomes compared to patients who are intubated.
-Even in the absence of other organ injury, the recovery after flail chest is prolonged.
+Even in the absence of another organ injury, the recovery after a flail chest is prolonged.
 Most patients take 6-12 months before they can fully recover and some continue to have chest pain for many years.

 |||Bastos R,Calhoon JH,Baisden CE, Flail chest and pulmonary contusion.
 Seminars in thoracic and cardiovascular surgery.
 2008 Spring [PubMed PMID: 18420125]|

 |||Dehghan N,de Mestral C,McKee MD,Schemitsch EH,Nathens A, Flail chest injuries: a review of outcomes and treatment practices from the National Trauma Data Bank.
 The journal of trauma and acute care surgery.
 2014 Feb [PubMed PMID: 24458051]|

 |||Benjamin E,Recinos G,Aiolfi A,Inaba K,Demetriades D, Flail Chest: Less Deadly than Originally Thought.
 World journal of surgery.
 2018 Jun 19 [PubMed PMID: 29922874]|